Awoyalejohn/Newsit/README.md

 17. Go to the settings tab

-18.  click on the reveal Config Vars button
+18. Click on the reveal Config Vars button

-19.  copy the Postgres URL value to the right of the Database_url key
+19. Copy the Postgres URL value to the right of the Database_url key

 20. Go back to the Django project on the code editor

-21. Create an [env.py](http://env.py) file in the same directory as your [manage.py](http://manage.py) file.
+21. Create an env.py file in the same directory as your manage.py file.

-22. Add in these environment variables for the database and secret key inside the [env.py](http://env.py) file.
+22. Add in these environment variables for the database and secret key inside the env.py file.

 23. Now copy the name value of your secret key and paste it into config vars on Heroku then click add.

-24. Go to the [settings.py](http://settings.py) file
+24. Go to the settings.py file

-25. Add these imports at the top of the [settings.py](http://settings.py) file.
+25. Add these imports at the top of the settings.py file.

     ```python
     from pathlib import Path